-The Red Cross is world renowned and is known for their stellar contributions to providing relief in disastrous situations.
-Most notably, The Red Cross is always known for being on the front lines when it comes to recovery from natural disasters.
-According to the Red Cross website, The Red Cross responds to an emergency every 8 minutes in regards to disasters such as small house fires, to overwhelming natural disasters.
-The Red Cross takes it upon itself to provide clean water, stable shelter, and hot meals when people need them the most.
-Another beautiful thing regarding the Red Cross is the dedication of those at work.
-Over 95% of disaster relief workers are actually volunteers—which goes to show the immense amount of passion and dedication those working for the Red Cross have.
+The Red Cross is world-renowned and is known for its stellar contributions to providing relief in disastrous situations.
+Most notably, the Red Cross is known for being on the front lines when it comes to recovery from natural disasters.
+According to their website, every 8 minutes the Red Cross responds to emergencies from small house fires to overwhelming natural disasters.
+The organization provides clean water, stable shelter, and hot meals when people need them most.
+Over 95% of disaster relief workers are actually volunteers—which goes to show the immense amount of passion and dedication felt by those working for the Red Cross.

-• Donate: The Red Cross is determined to provide the highest amount of aid possible to those in need—but this cannot be done without the generous donations of people like you.
-An average of 91 cents of every dollar the American Red Cross receives is invested in humanitarian services that will be helping people rebuild their lives.
-In 2016, donations helped serve more than 4.1 million meals, distribute more than 2.1 relief items, provide more than 144,000 health consultations, and reach out to 778,906 youth.
+- Donate: The Red Cross is determined to provide the highest amount of aid possible to those in need—but this cannot be done without the generous donations of people like you.
+An average of 90 cents of every dollar the American Red Cross receives is invested in humanitarian services that will help people rebuild their lives.
+In 2021, donations helped provide over 3.7 million meals and snacks, save at least 1,063 lives from home fires, and reconnect more than 1,400 families separated by international crises.
 Donations of any amount can be made here: http://www.redcross.org/donations/ways-to-donate

 - Volunteer: Seeing as how 90% of the humanitarian work of the Red Cross is carried out by volunteers, becoming a volunteer for the organization is truly one of the best ways to provide your services.
 You can follow this link to find Volunteer opportunities near you: http://www.redcross.org/volunteer/become-a-volunteer#step1